On the algebraic and topological structure of the set of Tur\'an densities: Introduction

 The rest of the paper is organised as follows.

 In Section 2 we introduce the notation used in this paper.
-Section 3 presents an important technique for proving results about $\Pi_{\infty}^{(r)}$, which is then used in Section 4 to prove Theorem \ref{thm:global}.
-Section 5 is devoted to the proof of Theorem \ref{thm:local}, the main result of this paper.
-Section 6 discusses the problem of whether $\Pi_{\infty}^{(r)}$ is a semiring, leading in a natural way to Conjecture \ref{conj:closure}.
-Finally, Section 7 lists several open problems.
+Section 3 presents an important technique for proving results about $\Pi_{\infty}^{(r)}$, which is then used in Section 4 to prove Theorem~\ref{thm:global}.
+Section 5 is devoted to the proof of Theorem~\ref{thm:local}, the main result of this paper.
+Section 6 contains the proof of Corollaries~\ref{cor:irrat1} and~\ref{cor:irrat2}.
+Section 7 discusses the problem of whether $\Pi_{\infty}^{(r)}$ is a semiring, leading in a natural way to Conjecture~\ref{conj:closure}.
+Finally, Section 8 lists several open problems.

-\textbf{Remark.} After completion of this work Oleg Pikhurko found a short proof of Conjecture \ref{conj:closure}.
+\textbf{Remark.} After completion of this work Oleg Pikhurko \cite{pikhurko15} found a short proof of Conjecture~\ref{conj:closure}.